sa-tre/satre-specification/docs/source/pillars/computing_technology.md

   - Guidance
   - Importance
 * - 2.3.1.
-  - You must ensure that all projects understand what resources are available and what the associated costs will be before the project starts.
+  - You must ensure that all project members understand what resources are available and what the associated costs will be before the project starts.
-  - For on-premises systems this might be related to the available hardware, for cloud-based systems there might be limits on how many instances of a particular resource (_e.g._ GPUs) can be used
+  - For on-premises systems this might be related to the available hardware, for cloud-based systems there might be limits on how many instances of a particular resource (_e.g._ GPUs) can be used.
     Projects should use this information to understand whether the available resources will be sufficient for their requirements.
   - Mandatory
 * - 2.3.2.